tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 });
 ```

-You'll notice that I reference `Colors` from a separate file now, and that some images are referenced.
-Feel free to download the `logo.png` and `welcome.png` images and then keeping them in a `assets/images` folder under `application`.
-The `colors.js` file can be in `styles/` under `application` is so far is just this
+You'll notice that we reference `Colors` from a separate file now, and that some images are referenced.
+Feel free to download the `logo.png` and `welcome.png` images and place them in a `assets/images` folder under `application`.
+The `colors.js` file can be placed in `styles/` under `application`.
+So far it's just this:
 ```javascript
 export default Colors = {
   brandPrimary: '#3A7BD2',
 };
 ```
 As for the styles, some stuff should be pretty self-explanatory for those familiar with styling with CSS on the web.
-The most important thing about styling in React Native is understanding how to use flexbox properly.
 You'll see that we use some absolute positioning as well here, but the majority of components typically use flexbox for positioning.
-Nick will delve a little into flexbox styling later as well.
-After all that, you should see something like this

 <img src="phone-08.png" style="height: 300px;"/>

-### Time for a commit!
+Time for another commit to close out this chapter on setting up navigation:

 ***
 <img src="github-logo.png" style="width: 40px;"/> [Commit 4](https://github.com/buildreactnative/assemblies-tutorial/tree/ch-3.3) - "Flesh out landing page"